Walking and Activity After the ChondroFiller Injection

 Frequently Asked Questions

 • Usually straight away.
-Because it is a non-surgical injection, there is no strict non-weight-bearing period or crutches; most people return to normal activities promptly.
+Because it is a non-surgical injection with no incision, there is no strict non-weight-bearing period.
+Most people walk on the day of the procedure and return to normal daily activities within a few days to two weeks.

 Where to go from here